Darksplat/Flash-Forge-Creator-Pro-conversion-from-Sailfish-to-Klipper-firmware-with-cura/README.md

 57600 is the baud rate we use for firmware updates.
 The RESET line is set high for all other baud rates.
 Normal communication with the bot uses 115200 baud.

-Klipper installation

-Certainly!
-Below is the modified text with added headings for each section:

 ## Klipper Installation